 Those with disparate, legacy in-house software environments, such as government organisations, may find it difficult to embrace SaaS.
 Different software vendors have varied SaaS capabilities, which could result in costly integration projects that last for months or even years in some cases.
 It may also limit your organisation’s ability to move to a completely SaaS environment.

 A single, integrated SaaS ERP platform removes the need for costly integration and enables businesses to embrace the full benefits of a true SaaS solution.
+Compliance costs

 Organisations can reduce their compliance workload by shifting to a SaaS platform that complies with Australian and New Zealand regulations.
 The financial benefits of SaaS also increase over time because it reduces the need for major software and hardware upgrade projects to comply with the ever-changing regulatory environment.